Posts

 Insane MOT Test Proposals

-MOT Testing Halifax-Wheels and Tyres-Explained
+MOT Testing Halifax

 Pellon Autocentre is an MOT Testing Halifax station with over 20 years experience.

-MOT Testing Halifax is part of a series of explanations.
-About, how the MOT Rules works to keep your car safe and legal.
-When you prepare your car for the MOT test, the follow advice will apply.
-Especially, when dealing with wheels and tyres.
-The first thing to check are the wheels.
 As a result, if you have alloy wheels.
-Because, you should check for serious damage and cracks.
+You should check for serious damage and cracks.
 Also, you must have a full set of wheel nuts fitted.
-If your car has steel wheels and plastic hub caps.
-Of course, the nuts will not be checked by the tester.
+If your car has steel wheels and plastic hub caps,.
+Of course, the tightness of the nuts will not be checked by the tester.
 Thus, they will only be checked if you remove the hub caps before the car is tested.

-If any nuts are missing then this will result in a failure.
+If any nuts are missing, then this will result in a failure.

-According to the DVLA MOT Rules.
-The tyre condition is very important.
-Testers look for any side wall damage and for any cuts or damage to the tyre tread.
-The tester will also check the tread depth.
-Using his official tread depth gauge.
-The legal limit is 1.6 mm across three-quarters of the tread width .
-This can be detected by a visual look at the tyres.
-Of course, before you present the car for a test.
+Tread depth can, of course, be detected by a visual look at the tyres.
+Of course, before you present the car for a test,.
 Tyre manufacturers build into the tyre treads a wear indicator bar.
-For when the tyre wears down to the bar a bald patch is visible.
-Police officers also use these bars as away of a quick check of tyre condition.
-Especially, when stopping a motorist for a check over.
+When the tyre wears down to the bar, a bald patch is visible.
+Police officers also use these bars for a quick check of tyre condition.
+Especially when stopping a motorist for a checkover.

-Spare wheels and tyres are not part of the MOT test,
+Spare wheels and tyres are not part of the MOT test.

-MOT Testing Halifax.
-You may not present a car for a test with a temporary spare on the car.Also, you must present the car with the best four wheels and tyres on your car.
 Tyre sizes are checked on the car on the same axle.
-But other information such as load ratings are not checked.Because, this is deemed as too technical.
+But other information, such as load ratings, is not checked.Because this is deemed too technical.
 As a result, some cars may break the law.
-They are not part of an MOT test and therefore will not fail.
+They are not part of an MOT test and, therefore, will not fail.

-It is always good practice to have your car checked out or have a service when you have your car tested, this will ensure that your car is legal and safe.
-Pellon Autocentre is leading MOT Testing Halifax area.
+or have a service when you have your car tested; this will ensure that your car is legal and safe.
+Pellon Autocentre is leading MOT testing in the Halifax area.

 Pellon Tyre and Autocentre offer car and van servicing and repairs to all makes of vehicles.